awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 The following table contains details about settings that you choose when you create an Aurora DB cluster\.

 **Note**
 Additional settings are available if you are creating an Aurora Serverless DB cluster\.
 For information about these settings, see [Creating an Aurora Serverless v1 DB cluster](aurora-serverless.create.md)\.
+Also, some settings aren't available for Aurora Serverless because of Aurora Serverless limitations\.
+For more information, see [Limitations of Aurora Serverless v1](aurora-serverless.md#aurora-serverless.limitations)\.

 | Console setting | Setting description | CLI option and RDS API parameter |